Rajeshwari-githl/Social-media-misleading-information-py/README.md

 <b>this repository  proposed to use different data minig techiniques and classification algorithms like </b>
 <br>KNN ,<br>
   decision tree, <br> support vector machine and </br> deep learning from social media misleading information<br>
+  <p> This repository presence of a strategic governament and private knowledge of how misinformation affects the users of the social media platforms.</p>

   <b>conclusion</b>: Improving the valuation and average trust functions of the social media platforms based on data. <br>